-The Agency reserves the right to make a determination that the nonprofit owner is not affiliated with or controlled by a for-profit entity or entities other than a qualified corporation.
-There can be no identity of interest between any nonprofit owner and for-profit entity, other than a qualified corporation.
+The Agency reserves the right to make a determination that the nonprofit owner is not affiliated with or

-3. Environmental Hazards: All projects involving use of existing structures must submit a hazardous material report which provides the results of testing for asbestos containing materials, lead based paint, Polychlorinated Biphenyls (PCBs), underground storage tanks, petroleum bulk storage tanks, Chlorofluorocarbons (CFCs), and other hazardous materials.
+- controlled by a for-profit entity or entities other than a qualified corporation.
+There can be no identity of interest between any nonprofit owner and for-profit entity, other than a qualified corporation. - 3.
+Environmental Hazards: All projects involving use of existing structures must submit a hazardous material report which provides the results of testing for asbestos containing materials, lead based paint, Polychlorinated Biphenyls (PCBs), underground storage tanks, petroleum bulk storage tanks, Chlorofluorocarbons (CFCs), and other hazardous materials.
 The testing must be performed by professionals licensed to do hazardous materials testing.
 A report written by an architect or building contractor or developer will not suffice.
-A plan and projected costs for removal of hazardous materials must also be included.

-- 4. Appraisals: The Agency will not allow the project budget to include more for land costs than the lesser of its appraised market value or the purchase price.
+A plan and projected costs for removal of hazardous materials must also be included. - 4.
+Appraisals: The Agency will not allow the project budget to include more for land costs than the lesser of its appraised market value or the purchase price.
 Any project budgeting more than \$15,000 per acre toward land costs must submit with the full application a real estate "as is" appraisal that is a) dated no more than six (6) months from the full application deadline, b) prepared by an independent, state certified appraiser and c) complies with the Uniform Standards of Professional Appraisal Practice.
-The Agency may require appraisals in its discretion where cost per acre is below this amount.
+The Agency may require appraisals where cost per acre is below this amount.
 Appraisals for rehabilitation and adaptive re-use projects must break out the land and building values from the total value. - 5.
 Concentration: Projects cannot be in areas of minority and low-income concentration (measured by comparing the percentage of minority and low-income households in the site's census tract with the community overall).
 The Agency may make an exception for projects in economically distressed areas which have community revitalization plans with public funds committed to support the effort. - 6.
-Displacement: In every instance of tenant displacement, the applicant must supply with the full application a plan describing how displaced persons will be relocated, including a description of the costs of relocation.
+Displacement: For rehabilitation projects and in every other instance of tenant displacement, including temporary, the applicant must supply with the full application a plan describing how displaced persons will be relocated, including a description of the costs of relocation.
 The applicant is responsible for all relocation expenses, which must be included in the project's development budget.
-Applicants must also comply with either the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 if using RPP or federal funds, or Appendix F if not. - 7.
-Tax Information Authorization: Applicants must submit an executed IRS Form 8821 with their full applications; every owner should submit a separate form. - 8.
-Feasibility: The Agency will not allocate tax credits or RPP funding to an application that will have difficulty being completed and/or operated for the compliance period.
-Examples include projects that may not secure an equity investment or maintain adequate cash flow.
+Applicants must also comply with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as revised in 49 C.F.R.
+Part 24. - 7.
+Tax Information Authorization: Applicants and Principals must submit an executed IRS Form 8821 with their full applications; every owner should submit a separate form. - 8.
+Feasibility: The Agency will not allocate tax credits or RPP funding to applications that may have difficulty being completed or operated for the compliance period.
+Examples include projects that may not secure an equity investment or a Principal that has inadequate capacity to successfully carry out the development process.